1 October 2019

 Glanville-Hicks Address by Deborah Cheetham AO - reserve your seat now

-Deborah Cheetham AO will deliver the 2019 Peggy Glanville-Hicks Address in Melbourne on 22 October on the topic 'In answer to your question'.
-A limited number of free tickets for this event are now available and can be reserved through the Melbourne Recital Centre website.
+Deborah Cheetham AO will deliver the 2019 Peggy Glanville-Hicks Address in Melbourne on Tuesday 22 October on the topic 'In answer to your question'.
+Free tickets for this event have been made available through the Melbourne Recital Centre website - the allocation has now been exhausted, though a very small number of additional tickets may be released shortly before the event.

 Deborah Cheetham's topic for her Address is 'In answer to your question'.
 She writes,